Beware Of The Most Surging Cervical Cancer Now

 Women who have had sex without using a condom, or who have had many sex partners, are at a higher risk for developing cervical cancer.
 Women who are sexually active are advised to be tested for HPV every three years.

-'is cervical cancer treatable?
+Is cervical cancer treatable?

 Cervical cancer is treatable, with the right medical care.
 If caught early, the likelihood of recovery is high.
 There are a few treatment options, which vary based on the type of cancer, including surgery, radiation therapy, and chemotherapy.
-Cervical cancer can be treated in a number of ways.

 The study also found that HPV vaccination reduced the number of new cervical cancer cases by 20% over a period of 10 years.
 The HPV virus is one of the leading causes of increasing cervical cancer, according to the Centers for Disease Control and Prevention.
 This virus causes cervical cancer in women who have not been vaccinated.